 - Dry bag (for rain and river crossings)

-- Toiletries such as toothbrush, toothpaste, face wash, blister bandaids, anti-itch cream, etc.
+- Toiletries such as toothbrush, toothpaste, face wash, blister bandaids, anti-itch cream, toilet paper (and ziplock to put used TP in), etc.

 We also brought a few heavy, non-essential items including wine/alcohol, both our cameras (because we didn’t want to leave them in the car), a camera tripod, and a lightweight backpacking chair.